 Soy Sauce contains soy and wheat.
 If you avoid wheat, you can use a tamari sauce for a gluten free option.
 If you avoid soy, you can consider some of the soy-free alternatives but I would recommend that you make your own soy-free soy sauce.
 One of my recipes uses pantry staples and the other recipe is the resulting sauce from making beef tongue.

 Mirin: For this recipe I used Kikkoman Manjo Aji Mirin (affiliate link) because it’s the only mirin I could easily buy via food delivery services.
 I have confirmed via a distributor that Kikkoman’s mirin is nut free and free of seven of the top 8 allergens (except wheat and gluten are present in the same line and same facility).
 Note to self: next time I will look for Eden Food’s Mirin (affiliate link) because it is HFCS free and gluten free.

-Ground Ginger: I use Rodelle Organic Ground Ginger (affiliate link).
+Ground Ginger: I use Rodelle Organic Ground Ginger (discontinued).
 I love that it smells and tastes so great and that I can be certain it’s nut free.
 It’s a large container of ground ginger so I also use it in stir fries, Corn Chicken Egg Drop Soup, and other dishes.